BUCSD/CS379-SP23-Project1/README.md

 ## Objective:
 The objective of this lab is to develop a Python project that simulates a facial recognition-based attendance system.
-The students will implement two key features: enroll and record attendance.
+The students will implement two key features: enroll new students, record attendance, and update the model from the already recognized students.

 ## Requirements: